seanbao/mnemonas/docs/mounting-guide.en.md

 2. Use **Go** -> **Connect to Server...** or press `Command+K`.
 3. Enter `http://localhost:8080/dav`.
 4. Click **Connect**.
-5. Enter the WebDAV username and password when prompted.
+5. Enter credentials for the selected auth mode: MnemoNAS username and password for `users`; WebDAV username and password for `basic`.

 To disconnect, eject the mounted share from Finder's sidebar.